Ricky Yacobi

-Ricky Yacobi (born Ricky bin Yacub; 12 March 1963 – 21 November 2020) was an Indonesian football player.
+Ricky Yacobi (born Ricky; 12 March 1963 – 21 November 2020) was an Indonesian football player.
 He usually played as a striker and was one of the most prominent Indonesian footballers of the 1980s.
 His nickname was the "Indonesian Paul Breitner".
-He made a name for himself at the 1986 Asian Games when he led the Indonesian national football team.
-In 1988, Japanese club Matsushita (currently known as Gamba Osaka) bought him, but he failed to make an impact with the team because of the climate and weather conditions.
-He only played 6 games for the side, scoring one goal.
+He made a name for himself at the 1986 Asian Games when he led the Indonesia national team to the semi-finals.